 Jumping ahead to Wembley ’86, there were relatively long breaks between most shows on the Magic Tour.
 But Freddie was older, the stage was enormous and the filmed Saturday show followed on from the additional Friday concert.
 It’s not too bad vocally, but there’s lots of stuff sung in — what is it called? — the lower register, masked by the impressive-sounding cod-operatic delivery.
 True, Budapest was a stronger vocal performance than Wembley, but it came on the back of a five-day break.

-The performance – and the filming – is not quite as polished as 1986 and casual buyers might begin their collection with the aforementioned Live At Wembley Stadium DVD.
+The performance – and the filming – is not quite as polished as 1986 and casual buyers might begin their collection with the aforementioned Live at Wembley Stadium DVD.
 It was 1985’s Live Aid that truly elevated Queen to superstar status.
 In 1982, the set list still contained obligatory new-album material and hard-rocking (but relatively uncommercial) stage favourites like We Will Rock You (fast) and Sheer Heart Attack.
 For the Queen connoisseur, however, there is much to enjoy.
-Particular highlights include Somebody To Love: a singalong favourite and live staple from 1976, it was inexplicably left off the Live Killers LP and finally dropped in 1986.
-If Queen’s finest hour (or, rather, 17 minutes) at Live Aid can be criticised, it is surely the inclusion of Hammer To Fall at the expense of Somebody To Love.
+Particular highlights include Somebody to Love: a singalong favourite and live staple from 1976, it was inexplicably left off the Live Killers LP and finally dropped in 1986.
+If Queen’s finest hour (or, rather, 17 minutes) at Live Aid can be criticised, it is surely the inclusion of Hammer to Fall at the expense of Somebody to Love.

 Absolutely.
-The whole show sounds great, and the performance of Somebody To Love is indeed a highlight, as is The Hero opening, Fat Bottomed Girls — “You made an asshole outta me!” — and Save Me, to choose just three.
+The whole show sounds great, and the performance of Somebody to Love is indeed a highlight, as is The Hero opening, Fat Bottomed Girls — “You made an asshole outta me!” — and Save Me, to choose just three.
 I also still think I am correct about the Live Aid set.

 One criticism I don’t mention is that the final twenty minutes or so feel a touch predictable.
 Once Freddie plays the opening bars of Bohemian Rhapsody, you can guess how things are going to pan out.
 The close of the show could have done with some refreshing by this point, I think.
-After all, albeit with some moving things around on occasion (and the introduction along the way of Another One Bites The Dust), Tie Your Mother Down / Sheer Heart Attack / We Will Rock You / We Are The Champions had been the basis of the latter part of the show since 1977.
+After all, albeit with some moving things around on occasion (and the introduction along the way of Another One Bites the Dust), Tie Your Mother Down / Sheer Heart Attack / We Will Rock You / We Are the Champions had been the basis of the latter part of the show since late-1977.

 We now know that earlier in the Hot Space tour they appear to have mixed things up a bit — Tie Your Mother Down and Sheer Heart Attack were both tried out at the beginning of the set after The Hero, for example, and Liar was even played in its entirety on a couple of occasions — but by the time of the British shows they had reverted to the ‘usual’ ending.
 It’s just a thought, but one wonders whether they were nervous at the reaction to their new material and tacking to safer waters.

 Another fine Milton Keynes moment is the gloriously un-PC Fat Bottomed Girls.
 Unfortunately, a raucously out-of-tune scream by Freddie has been polished out – but at least problems with Brian May’s lead during his earlier solo spot have been left in; anoraks truly treasure such moments!
 This tour is also noteworthy for fans as the first to feature additional (off-stage) keyboards to supplement the band’s sound.
-Brian’s ‘chat’ before Love Of My Life is also somewhat unusual.
-Dedicating the song to people “who have given up their lives for what they believe”, it is a reference to the Falklands War that dominated the headlines that spring and summer: Queen were in an acutely difficult position as they had played in Argentina the previous year, were selling phenomenally well over there and had just released a single in English and Spanish – Las Palabras De Amor.
+Brian’s ‘chat’ before Love of My Life is also somewhat unusual.
+Dedicating the song to people “who have given up their lives for what they believe”, it is a reference to the Falklands War that dominated the headlines that spring and summer: Queen were in an acutely difficult position as they had played in Argentina the previous year, were selling phenomenally well over there and had just released a single in English and Spanish – Las Palabras de Amor.